 Many TFAO-dl text pages are equivalent to numerous pages in a paper-printed publication due to the ability of Web readers to scroll down Resource Library pages of various lengths.
 Assuming 300 pages per average book @ 1MB per book, 316 books x 300 average paper pages per book = 94,800 equivalent book pages, divided by 7,450 text .htm pages equals an estimated 13 paper pages per TFAO-dl page.

 Reducing the book size to resemble more closely the size of hypothetical paper-printed art publications:

-Direct links to other content on the Web
+Additive resource contribution provided by direct links to other content on the Web as of 2009

 Total links from catalogues: 4,500

 Links from Resource Library articles and essays = 7,000 files x 1 link per text file = 7,000